SQL Temp Table: How to Create One (Updated in 2024)

 Incredibly beneficial in handling structured data, structured query language (SQL) is designed to interact with relational databases, enabling efficient data creation, manipulation, and management.
 While other use cases exist, SQL is mainly used in business applications, such as CRM and ERP, for data storage and retrieval.
 It’s also widely used in analytics to extract data from databases and create reports.

-SQL excels in managing structured data organized in tables with rows and columns.
-It’s efficient for querying large datasets, performing aggregations, and joining data from multiple tables.
-However, it lacks when it comes to handling unstructured data (text, images, videos, etc.) and manipulating massive datasets with high velocity.
+SQL excels at managing structured data organized in tables with rows and columns.
+It’s efficient at querying large datasets, performing aggregations, and joining data from multiple tables.
+However, it lacks the ability to handle unstructured data (text, images, videos, etc.) and manipulate massive datasets with high velocity.

-As the bedrock of relational databases, tables are fundamental in SQL.
+Tables are fundamental in SQL, as they are the bedrock of relational databases.
 Deviating from our standard article, we’ll discuss a unique table called the SQL temp table, which exists only to be dropped.

 An SQL temporary table, or simply a temp table, is a provisional feature in SQL that allows you to create, manipulate, and delete results during the duration of a database session, transaction, or a specific batch of SQL statements.